 Please note that this information will be updated regularly and that changes may be made.

 Accreditation for the Session of the Nordic Council is mandatory for journalists who wish to cover the Session in person.
 A valid press card is required in order to be accredited.
-You can apply for accreditation until 15:00 (CET) on 27 October.
-After this date, and if you have any questions, please contact the Nordic Council’s communications advisor Matts Lindqvist by e-mail at email@example.com or by phone on +45 29 69 29 05.
+You can apply for accreditation until 14:00 (Finnish time) on 28 October.
+After this date, and if you have any questions, please contact communications advisor Matts Lindqvist by e-mail at firstname.lastname@example.org or by phone on +45 29 69 29 05 or +46 855 3355.

-The Nordic Council press conference prior to the Session will take place on 2 November from 10:15 to 10:45.
+The Nordic Council press conference prior to the Session will take place on 1 November from 09:50 to 10:15.
 The participants are the President and Vice President of the Nordic Council.
 The press conference can be followed in Scandinavian, Finnish, Icelandic, and English (interpretation available).
-The press conference will be held in the Landstingssalen.
+The press conference will be held in the auditorium of the Finnish Parliament and will be streamed live.

-In connection with the Session of the Nordic Council, the Nordic prime ministers will meet and hold a press conference on 3 November at the Danish Prime Minister’s Office at Christiansborg.
-The following applies to journalists and photographers at the prime ministers’ meeting:
+In connection with the Session of the Nordic Council, the Nordic prime ministers will meet and hold a press conference on 1 November.
+The exact time and location will be communicated later to accredited journalists.
+Accreditation for the Session is also valid for the prime ministers’ press conference.
+The press conference will be streamed.
+Link to follow.

-Registration will take place in the Folketing after the security check at the main entrance on Rigsdagsgården.
+Registration to the Session will take place in the parliament building after the security check.
+Entrance through door A of the main building.
 Upon registration, you will get your press/access card, which allows you to follow the plenary sessions and press conferences.

 A valid press card or photo ID must be shown when registering.

-Registration will be open at the following times (all times CET):
+Registration will be open at the following times (Finnish times):

 Photography in the plenary hall during the Session

 During the Session, photography will only be permitted from the galleries.
-Only the Folketing’s and the Nordic Council’s official photographers will be allowed into the plenary chamber.
-The Nordic Council’s official images will be posted for unrestricted use (except for commercial purposes).
+Only official parliamentary and Nordic Council photographers will be allowed into the chamber.
+The Nordic Council’s official images will be posted for unrestricted use (except for commercial purposes) at the link below.

-There will be a media centre in the Folketing for working journalists.
-The media centre will be located in room F1-04, one floor up on the same floor as the Landstingssalen.
+There will be a media centre in the Finnish parliament for journalists.
+The press centre will be located in room E422.

-The Nordic Council’s communications advisors will be located in room 1-117, on the same floor as the Landstingssalen.
+The Nordic Council’s communications advisors will be located in room E420.
 The communications advisors are available to the press throughout the Session.
-Contact Matts Lindqvist by e-mail at email@example.com or phone on +45 29 69 29 05.
+Contact: Contact Matts Lindqvist by e-mail at email@example.com or phone on +45 29 69 29 05 or +46 73 855 3355.

 The Session on social media